 Sometimes you just don’t want to get your clothes wet from your soaked swimsuit.
 A great solution for this is a cover-up!

 One necessary beach item that is often forgotten is a simple beach bag.
-While I personally use a simple canvas bag, there are also designated beach bags.
+While there are designated beach bags, I am a big fan of Lauren Roth Art’s hibiscus print tote.
 Stuff all of your beach items from this list into your beach bag!

 If you’re a family headed to the beach for a day, odds are you’ll have a TON of stuff – much too much for just a beach bag.
 A great solution to this is a beach wagon.
 You can literally shove everything you could ever want to bring to the beach into this wagon, and just roll it along.